YorkCodeDojo/MastermindMay2019/Exercises.md

     The combination  `Red Blue Yellow Blue` scored against the guess (g)  `Red Blue Yellow Black` would have a score of 3/1 and so would be removed.

+### 3c Guessing
+For your next guess,  pick one of the remaining combinations in S at random.

+#### 3d Game
+Combine your solutions for the exercises 1a,  1b, 3a, 3b and 3c to create a game where you play against the computer.
+The computer taking the role of the code breaker.

-### 3c.
+### 3e.
 Min-Max.
 (Step 6 in Knuth's algorithm)
 This is the tricky bit!
-Our set of possible combinations S should now contain a lot less than the original 1296 values.
-By looking at these remaining combinations we need pick the next combination to try which will tell us the most information.
+In step 3c we picked a guess at random but we can do better by trying to pick the combination which will tell us the most information.

 * For each possible guess, that is, any unused code of the 1296 not just those in S, calculate how many possibilities in S would be eliminated for each possible colored/white peg score.